Coastal Carolina's spring game is Saturday, April 12 at 1:30 p.m.

 Chants travel to Furman Sept.
 8 for a 5 pm kickoff

 Chanticleer Call-In is from 6-7 at Buffalo Wild Wings

 Fan Photo Day (4:30-6 pm) and Ladies Night is Aug.
 25 (5:30 registration and cocktail social)

-Clayton Carlin enters his second season at Coastal Carolina, serving as the Chanticleers' defensive coordinator - working with the defensive backs.
+Clayton Carlin enters his fourth season at Coastal Carolina, serving as the Chanticleers’ defensive coordinator – working with the defensive backs.

 Carlin came to Coastal after two seasons at Bucknell, where he was the Bison defensive coordinator.
 In 2010, he coached the linebackers.
 For the 2011, Carlin was promoted to assistant head coach, shifting his focus to the secondary.

 In his second year at Bucknell, the Bison defense ranked third in the NCAA in rush defense, allowing just 78.27 rushing yards per game, while leading the Patriot League and ranking 12th in total defense.
 Bucknell additionally ranked 15th nationally in scoring defense.
 His 2011 defense featured consensus All-American defensive back Bryce Robertson, who led the nation (FCS and FBS) with 13 interceptions.
 Thanks to Robertson, Bucknell led the nation in turnover margin, getting 22 interceptions and recovering 17 fumbles.